 There are plenty of business ideas out there.
 You can create the next Google, or the next Apple, make some new tech gadget, open a restaurant, or a gym.
 They are all possible in theory, but are they possible for you in practice?

-A very common pitfall entrepreneurs can fall into have is underestimating the financial, time, and human resources their business idea can take.
+A very common pitfall entrepreneurs can fall into is underestimating the financial, time, and human resources their business idea can take.
 It is natural.
 Entrepreneurs tend to be very enthusiastic about their projects and often miscalculate the finances and overall resources that are needed.

 If you feel you may need help understanding the financials of your business, you may want to look into working with a business financial advisor who can help you raise money from a bank, and explain overall structure of your business finances.